DermNet provides Google Translate, a free machine translation service. Note that this may not provide an exact

 Although lichen planopilaris is rare, it is one of the common causes of scarring hair loss of the scalp.

 Lichen planopilaris typically presents as smooth white patches of scalp hair loss.
 No hair follicle openings can be seen in the areas of hair loss.
 Scale and redness surround each hair follicle at the edges of these patches, which may be spiny on palpation.
 Hairs can be easily pulled out.
-It is multifocal and small patches may merge to form larger irregular areas.
+It is multifocal and small areas may merge to form larger irregular areas.

 Common sites of involvement are the sides, front and lower back of the scalp.